Peymankor/Bayesopt_well_control/0_Paper1_main.md

 Where in Equation \@ref(eq:npvopt) contrary to Equation \@ref(eq:npvdet), there is not one, rather $n_e$ geological realizations, each of them written as $G_{re}$.
 In this work, the objective is to optimize the Equation \@ref(eq:npvopt), where it is simply approximation of expected value of NPV defined in \@ref(eq:npvdet) over all realizations.

 It is well defined in the literature that optimizing Equation \@ref(eq:npvopt) is computationally prohibitive [@debrito2021; @nwachukwu2018; @hong2017].
-Not only because thousand(s) of PDE have to be solved in the flow-simulation in order to compute the $q_o, q_{wp}, q_{wi}$; the flow simulation must be enumerated over all realizations $n_e$ to compute $\overline{J}(u)$.
-Let's assume a simple case to illustrate the computational burden of this optimization problem.
-Assume that an E&P enterprise is in the process of finding the bottom hole pressure of five injection wells and shut-in time of other five production wells, $D=10$.
+Not only because thousand(s) of PDE have to be solved simultaneously in the flow-simulation in order to compute the $q_o, q_{wp}, q_{wi}$; the flow simulation must be enumerated over all realizations $n_e$ to compute $\overline{J}(u)$.
+Let us assume a simple case to illustrate the computational burden of this optimization problem.
+Assume that an E&P enterprise is in the process of finding the injection rate of five injection wells and bottom hole pressure (BHP) of other five production wells, $D=10$.
 The geology team of the enterprise comes up with 100 geological realizations of the model.($n_e=100$).
 Now, if we suppose that the reservoir model is 3D with a moderate number of grid cells, it is not hard to imagine that flow-simulation of a fine grid model will take \~1hr.
 Then, simply having 100 realizations means that each forward computation of $\overline{J}(u)$ takes around \~100 hr.
-Considering that the enterprise has to decide in 6 month period (in the best case, it can be interpreted as 6 months CPU running time), which means that a total number of the available budget for running the forward model is$\frac{6 \times 30 \times 24 }{100}= 43.2 \approx 50$ is around 50.
-The budget of only $50$ forward model in ten-dimensional, non-linear, and non-convex optimization problem is relatively low.
-To put this in simple terms, if we say that each dimension of the control variable $\mathbf{u}$, could be discretized into ten possible cases, then total available solutions for this optimization problem will be $\text {Number of all possible solutions} = 10^{10}$.
+Considering that the enterprise has to decide in six month period (in the best case, it can be interpreted as six months CPU running time), which means that the total number of the available budget for running the forward model is$\frac{6 \times 30 \times 24 }{100}= 43.2 \approx 50$ is around 50.
+The budget of the only $50$ forward model in ten-dimensional, non-linear, and non-convex optimization problem is relatively low.
+To put this in simple terms, if we say that each dimension of the control variable $\mathbf{u}$, could be discretized into ten possible cases, then total available decision alternatives (solutions) for this optimization problem will be $\text {Number of all possible alternatives} = 10^{10}$.
 As it is clear, finding the best solution from a pool of ten billion possible solutions with only 50 shots is a pretty much hard undertaking.\

-The rest of this paper will be arguing that the Bayesian Optimization workflow is well suited to deal with the three difficulties described above.
-Where the workflow needs to capture the optimum global point (area) while having a small forward evaluation budget.
+In the rest of this paper, we will be discussing that the Bayesian Optimization workflow is well suited to deal with the three difficulties described at the beginning of the section.

 \newpage